Arkansas College of Osteopathic Medicine - ARCOM

 Deferred Entrance Requests Considered?
 Yes

-- Those accepted prior to November 15 will have until December 14
+- Those accepted prior to November 15 to have until December 14.

-- Those accepted between November 15 and January 14 will have 30 days
+- Those accepted between November 15 and January 14 to have 30 days.

-- Those accepted between January 15 and April 30 will have 14 days.
+- Those accepted between January 15 and April 30 to have 14 days.

-- Those accepted on or after May 1 may be asked for an immediate deposit.
+- Those accepted on or after May 1 may be asked by the accepting COM for an immediate deposit.

-- After May 1 of the year of matriculation, each medical college may implement college-specific procedures for accepted students who hold one or more seats at other medical colleges.
+- After May 1 of the year of matriculation, each COM has the discretion to implement COM-specific procedures for accepted students who hold one or more seats at other COMs.

 Accepted Sources for Letters of Recommendation